celuda/dotFiles/README.md

    It will move the file into the config file forder, and put an symbolic link in its origin place.

+# Foot Notes on vim key mappings
+This section is irrelevant to the propuse of this repo.. but just some interesting points to take note

+1. If one wants to use mapping `<c-?>`, note that ? can only be letters
+2. And additionally, the combination below better not used:

+        <c-m> -- means <enter>
+        <c-i> -- means <tab>
+        <c-s> -- means suspend, in most terminals

+3. Better be careful that, do not conflict with the tmux's prefix-key

 # TODO
 - Currently the user need to handle the .bashrc file themselves (by sourcing this file in their .bashrc).
   Consider using script to auto-add the sourcing part, and don't add if it already exists in the `.bashrc`